longle997/Python_Django_Blog/README.md

+<h2>Access to my app by following this link https://blogapplongle.herokuapp.com/</h2>

 <h2>How to run this web app in local machine.</h2>

 - Step 1: Install virtualenv and create new virtual environtment for new project</br>